Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 4.
 Population Changes in Warren County between 2000 and 2020 </figcaption>
 </figure> <br>

-<p> Like population density and trends, existing land use represents an important element of this study.
-As mentioned above in Figure 1, land use types in the site selection process were limited to agricultural, commercial, public, or vacant.
+<p> Like population density and trends, existing land use is considered an important element of this study.
+As mentioned above in Figure 1, land use types in the site selection process are limited to agricultural, commercial, public, or vacant.
 These land use types were selected on the basis that they would be the easiest to rezone.
-The Bowling Green Warren County City County Planning Commission’s (CCPC) map of land use in Warren County shows how land use is distributed among land parcels (Figure 5).
-Note that the yellow and red areas depict residential parcels.
-These parcels contain most of the population seen in Figures 3 and 4, so ensuring that they are close to a new or improved fire station is important.  </p> <br>
+The map of land use in Warren County, produced by the Bowling Green Warren County City County Planning Commission (CCPC), illustrates how land use is distributed among land parcels (Figure 5).
+It should be noted that the yellow and red areas represent residential parcels.
+These parcels contain most of the population seen in Figures 3 and 4, making it important to ensure that they are in close proximity to a new or improved fire station.  </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/09vHtse.jpeg" alt="Land Use in Warren County" style="width:100%;max-width:625px">
 <figcaption> Figure 5.
 Land Use in Warren County </figcaption>
 </figure>

-<p> The CCPC also has a future land use map, which shows how Warren County’s land use may change over the next 20 years (Figure 6).
-This map was released in 2012 with predictions for 2030.
-The low and rural density land use areas on this map are of particular importance, as they suggest that much of the agricultural land close to Bowling Green will take on a more populated, residential nature.
-Naturally, it will be important for these areas to have a good fire response service, and for this reason, low density and rural density were weighed positively in the site selection process.  </p> <br>
+<p> The CCPC also provides a future land use map, which shows how Warren County’s land use may change over the next 20 years (Figure 6).
+This map, released in 2012, contains predictions for 2030.
+The areas designated as low and rural density land use on this map are of particular importance, as they suggest that much of the agricultural land close to Bowling Green will transition to a more populated, residential nature.
+Consequently, it will be important for these areas to have adequate fire response services, and for this reason, low density and rural density were assigned positive weights in the site selection process. </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/MdrSqxv.jpeg" alt="Future Land Use Map (2030) of Warren County" style="width:100%;max-width:625px">